IT support & MSPs

 Support teams already operate under pressure: queue volume, context switching, tribal knowledge, SLAs, documentation drift, and client-specific exceptions.
 A useful AI system has to live inside that operating reality.

-The work is to retrieve approved knowledge, summarize client context, suggest next steps, draft responses, route issues, and expose uncertainty while keeping risky actions behind review.
-Speed only matters if service quality is easier to prove afterward.
+The work is to retrieve approved knowledge, summarize client context, suggest next steps, draft responses, route issues, and surface uncertainty while keeping risky actions behind review, so the team moves faster and can still prove the service quality held up.

 Services that fit support operations